 Shade and shelter

 During warm weather, horses will seek shelter from the heat of the sun.
 If you do not have a natural shady area to rely on, you will need to create one.
-When turned out, a field shelter will provide great protection from the sun and all other kinds of weather throughout the year.
+When turned out, a horse stable or field shelter will provide great protection from the sun and all other kinds of weather throughout the year.
 In extreme heat, you may decide that stabling horses during the hottest times of the day is the safest option (as long as the stables offer appropriate ventilation).

 Remember, sun cream isn’t just for humans!
 Horses with pink skin and grey or white hair are particularly susceptible to burning so make sure you cover any pink areas on a horse with some (horse specific) cream – you will do best to test a small area of their skin first, particularly if they have never had sun cream applied before, to make sure they are not allergic).
 If your horse does become sunburnt, ensure they are taken out of the sun as soon as possible and cool the burnt area with water.
 Consult your vet about which products are available to sooth and rehydrate your horses’ skin.